adegerard/chaiNNer_extra_nodes/README.md

 **Reasons**
 - These nodes may have side effects if not validated against your chaiNNer version
-- These nodes passed only some basic test and not a full validation
+- These nodes passed only some basic tests and not a full validation
 - Some nodes will be removed from this repository as soon as they are integrated in a chaiNNer release
 - Some nodes may not respect chaiNNer philosophy
 - I do not have time to do extra stuff for compatibility